The mandate of the present Executive Board of IWRA is from January 2016 to December 2018.

 Y.S.
 Frederick Lee (China)

 Y.S.
-Frederick Lee, with a PhD from MIT, is Director of the Water Governance Research Programme and an Associate Professor in Geography in the Faculty of Social Sciences, at the University of Hong Kong.
+Frederick Lee, with a PhD from MIT, is co-Director of the Centre for Water Technology and Policy and Associate Director of the Policy for Sustainability Lab in the Faculty of Social Sciences at the University of Hong Kong.
 He was a past Chairman of the Hong Kong Geographical Society, an advisor to the Friends of the Earth (Hong Kong) water programme, and a consultant to the Hong Kong government on its water policy.
-Dr. Lee’s current research projects focus on China’s water governance issues.
+Dr. Lee’s current research projects focus on technology-policy interface issues and water governance issues in Hong Kong and Southern China.
 He has been studying the institutional constraints hindering cross-boundary cooperation on the environment, including water, between the Hong Kong Special Administrative Region and its neighbouring jurisdictions in the Greater Pearl River Delta region.

 Ahmet Mete Saatçi (Turkey)